 Finally, where antibody testing can play a more significant role is in vaccine deployment.
 Universities that choose to pursue on-site vaccine deployment will be greatly aided by antibody testing results.
 Universities and health officials can prioritize vaccines with the aid of antibody test results.
 Prioritization will likely become a key factor when vaccines are created because there may be a limited supply.

-Once COVID-19 vaccinations become available, we will be able to administer them on campus.
+Once COVID-19 vaccinations became available, we were able promptly administer them on campuses.
 We believe that vaccinations are an integral aspect of stopping the spread of the virus, so we will be proactive in administering vaccines as soon as possible.
 Does your campus need vaccine distribution?

 On-Site Medical Services has developed a healthcare app to make tracking and assessing COVID-19 symptoms easy and effective.
 The Wellbility app uses a health and symptoms questionnaire to assess COVID-19 symptoms, then recommends a specific action step, such as self-quarantine or schedule a test.
 Wellbility also offers augmented contact tracing to effectively track and manage individual exposure to COVID-19.